Brahmin outfit holds protest against Pune civic body; 7 held | Headlines

 Brahmin outfit holds protest against Pune civic body; 7 held

-Alleging that the Pune civic body has deployed garbage disposal container trucks to carry idols of Lord Ganesh for immersion during this festival, a Brahmin outfit on Monday staged a demonstration in front of the corporation's office here.
+Alleging that the Pune civic body is using garbage disposal containers as tanks for immersion of Lord Ganesh's idols, a Brahmin outfit on Monday staged a demonstration outside the corporation's office here.
 Police arrested seven members of the Akhil Bhartiya Brahman Mahasangh (ABBM) for violating COVID-19 restrictions by holding the protest.

-ABBM president Anand Dave said the Pune Municipal Corporation (PMC) has deployed mobile container trucks for taking idols for immersion in view of COVID-19 restrictions.
-"However, it was noticed that the PMC is using the trucks that have been used for disposal of garbage for facilitating immersion of idols, which has hurt sentiments of devotees of Lord Ganesh," he alleged.
+ABBM president Anand Dave said the Pune Municipal Corporation (PMC) has deployed mobile containers for immersion in view of COVID-19 restrictions.
+"However, it was noticed that the PMC is using huge garbage bins for immersion of idols, which has hurt sentiments of devotees of Lord Ganesh," he alleged.

 ALSO READ